Guidelines for creating workflows, including hints for workflows that involve analyzing risk, checking inventory, and canceling orders.

 Draft orders and workflows

 Workflows that affect orders do not apply when the order is in draft.
-After a draft is converted to an order, then the order workflows will apply.
+After a draft is converted to an order, then your order workflows will apply.

 - Creating workflows